sirknigget/sbx-demo/README.md

 `
 `sbx template load my-codex.tar`

-### Let's pretend for a moment that Codex got prompt-injected, or just high on something:
+### Let's pretend for a moment that Codex got prompt-injected, or in a revengeful mood:

 <span style="background-color: red; color: white;">!!!
 ONLY RUN THIS INSIDE THE SANDBOX !!!</span>